nla-group/classix-matlab/README.md

 See how CLASSIX has highlighted the two data points 100 and 800 as magenta crosses (`x`) in the blue cluster (cluster \#1).
 Each of these data points falls into a group (group number 49 and 6, respectively) and the group centers are shown as black pluses (`+`),with the green and cyan circles indicating the group radius.
-The size of the groups is controlled by CLASSIX's `radius` parameter, and two groups are considered as overlapping when their group centers are less than\texttt{ 1.5*R }apart.
+The size of the groups is controlled by CLASSIX's `radius` parameter, and two groups are considered as overlapping when their group centers are less than \texttt{1.5*R} apart.
 Overlapping groups are merged into clusters.